Kitware/pan3d/docs/README.md

 Pan3D aims to be an utility package for viewing and processing a wide variety of multidimensional datasets.
 Any dataset that can be interpreted with [xarray][xarray-link] can be explored and rendered with Pan3D.

+GeoTrame is a Pan3D application focused on geospatial rendering use cases.
+This is a graphical user interface leveraging the Pan3D infrastructure to help geospatial scientists explore data.

 ![](images/0.png)

 For an introduction to this project, check out our [blog post][blog-post-link].